 11. What are the major limitations of online teaching & learning?

-We started interpreting the interviews and identifying the User Statements, Observations, Breakdowns, Insights, Design Ideas & different Work models(Flow, Artefacts, Sequence, Culture & Physical models).
-And then we prioritised the interpretations to prepare our affinity mapping.
+Started interpreting the interviews and identifying the User Statements, Observations, Breakdowns, Insights, Design Ideas & different Work models(Flow, Artefacts, Sequence, Culture & Physical models).
+And then I prioritised the interpretations to prepare our affinity mapping.

 Have a look below at a sneak of our one Interpretation template for a teacher.

-Similarly, we interpreted the 25 interviews and identified the Observations, Insights & Design Ideas to list it down for Affinity Mapping, to get a clear picture of what we will be focusing upon.
+Similarly, I interpreted the 25 interviews and identified the Observations, Insights & Design Ideas to list it down for Affinity Mapping, to get a clear picture of what we will be focusing upon.

-We started listing down the prioritised User Statements, Observations, Design Ideas & Insights for all the 3 different User groups, ie, Teachers, Students & Parents (color coded below in orange, purple & green).
-Then we categorised according to the bigger issue.
+Started listing down the prioritised User Statements, Observations, Design Ideas & Insights for all the 3 different User groups, ie, Teachers, Students & Parents (color coded below in orange, purple & green).
+Then categorised according to the bigger issue.